pivorodrigues/devopstips/acsa.md

 ## The 10.000 foot overview 2019 (Exam Tips)

-- **Region** - A is a physical location in the world which consists of two or more Availability Zones (AZ´s).
+- **Region** - A Region is a geographical area.
+Is a physical location in the world which consists of two or more Availability Zones (AZ´s).

-- **Availability Zone** - Is on or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.
+- **Availability Zone** - Is one or more discrete data centers, each with redundant power, networking and connectivity, housed in separate facilities.

 - **Edge Location** - Are endpoints for AWS which are used for caching content.
-Typically this consists in CloudFront, Amazon's Content Delivery Network (CDN). *PS: There are many more edge locations than regions*
+Typically this consists of CloudFront, Amazon's Content Delivery Network (CDN). *PS: There are many more edge locations than regions*

 #

+## What Do I Need To Know To Pass My Solutions Architect Exam?

+  - **Security, Identity & Compliance**

+    - IAM

+  - **Storage**

+    - S3

+  - **Compute**

+   - EC2

+   - Lambda

+  - **Databases**

+    - RDS

+    - DynamoDB

+    - Redshift

+  - **Network & Content Delivery**

+    - Route 53

+#

-## AWS Services
+## AWS - High Level Services

 ### Compute